SCHEDULE A CONSULTATION 567-200-3573 SCHEDULE A CONSULTATION 567-200-3573

 Quick Contact Form

 No matter how long an unmarried man and woman have been in a relationship, legal action must be taken to establish paternal rights when the couple’s child is born.
 When a father wishes to make a voluntary acknowledgment of paternity and the mother agrees, this is a relatively simple process.
 However, in other situations, there can be disputes requiring one of the parties to establish paternity in order to open the door for custody and child support rights.
-At Mock Law, L.P.A. in Toledo, I am an accomplished Ohio attorney who handles all types of concerns relating to legal paternity.
+As an accomplished Ohio family law attorney at Mock Law, L.P.A. in Toledo, I effectively assist clients with all types of concerns relating to legal paternity.

 Legal paternity is assumed under Ohio law if parents are married at the time of birth or within a 300-day period before the child was born.
-This presumption can be overturned by clear and convincing evidence that someone besides the mother’s husband is the biological father.
+However, this presumption can be overturned by clear and convincing evidence that someone besides the mother’s husband is the biological father.
 Typically, this assertion is proven or disproven through genetic evidence.
+Whether you are married or unmarried, if you are involved in a dispute about paternity, I can outline the process required to obtain a legal determination.

 There are three ways to establish legal paternity if it is not assumed under Ohio law:

-• Acknowledgement by affidavit — A man and woman who agree on the paternity of their child can execute an affidavit that voluntarily establishes legal fatherhood for the man.
+• Acknowledgement of paternity affidavit — A man and woman who agree on the paternity of their child can execute an affidavit that voluntarily establishes legal fatherhood for the man.
 This document must be signed by both parties and notarized.

 • Administrative order — Ohio’s Child Support Enforcement Agency conducts genetic testing when parents seek to determine who fathered a child.
-When the results are received, an administrative order can be issued establishing that the tested man is the biological father.
-If the test shows no genetic link, the man can receive an exclusion order relieving him of his legal duty to support the child.
+When the results are received, an administrative order can be issued establishing that the man is the biological father should that be the outcome of the test.
+If the test shows no genetic link, the man can receive an exclusion order relieving him of any legal duty to support the child financially.

-• Court order — During a Juvenile Court case or a divorce proceeding in Domestic Relations Court, the judge can issue an order declaring that a man is the legal father of a youth.
+• Court order — During a juvenile court case or a divorce proceeding in domestic relations court, the judge can issue an order declaring that a man is the legal father of a child.

-As an experienced Ohio family law attorney, I am well acquainted with each method of declaring legal parentage and guide clients through the process that best suits their situation and needs.
+As an experienced Ohio family lawyer, I am well acquainted with each method of declaring legal parentage and guide clients through the process that best suits their situation and needs.

-How paternity affects child custody and support arrangements
+How does legal paternity affect child custody and support arrangements?

-Mock Law, L.P.A. in Toledo provides comprehensive counsel on paternity matters and other family law issues.
-Please call 567-200-3573 or contact me online to schedule a meeting.
+At Mock Law, L.P.A. in Toledo, I provide comprehensive counsel on paternity matters and other family law issues to Ohio residents.
+Call 567-200-3573 or contact my law firm online to schedule a meeting.
 My phones are answered 24 hours a day, seven days a week.